How to fight a denial or termination of eligibility for the Housing and Essential Needs (HEN) referral program for medical reasons

-Ask a DSHS supervisor to review and explain the decision.
+- Ask a DSHS supervisor to review and explain the decision to you

-If it is an emergency, call the OAH and ask them to hold the hearing as soon as possible.
+Call the OAH and ask them to hold the hearing as soon as possible.
 This is an "expedited" hearing.
-Otherwise, your hearing will probably be 20 days or more after the date you request it.
+Otherwise, your hearing will probably be 20 days or more after the date that you ask for it.

-*If you are representing yourself, get Representing Yourself at an Administrative Hearing.
+- If you are representing yourself, read Representing Yourself at an Administrative Hearing to learn more.